 In general the survey results are positive.
-Some of the items receive limited responses and expressed concern about the length of time it takes staff to respond to requests for information and expressed concern about the effect of the furloughs on staff responses.
-Dr. Rodolfa encouraged staff to respond the best they can within established timeframes.
-He emphasized that in general applicants are satisfied with the service being provided and thanked the staff for their hard and effective work.
+Some of the issues are not receiving responses and the length of time it takes to receive a response.
+Dr. Rodolfa encourages staff to respond the best we can within established timeframes.
+He stated again that in general applicants are satisfied with the service being provided and thanks staff for their work.